telekom-security/tpotce/README.md

 * [wordpot](https://github.com/gbrindisi/wordpot)

 ... alongside the following tools ...
+* [Autoheal](https://github.com/willfarrell/docker-autoheal) a tool to automatically restart containers with failed healthchecks.
 * [Cyberchef](https://gchq.github.io/CyberChef/) a web app for encryption, encoding, compression and data analysis.
 * [Elastic Stack](https://www.elastic.co/videos) to beautifully visualize all the events captured by T-Pot.
 * [Elasticvue](https://github.com/cars10/elasticvue/) a web front end for browsing and interacting with an Elasticsearch cluster.